 • assigned readings and occasional writing assignments.

 • two participant meetings with a program leader to review learning goals and to receive feedback on progress.

 • mid-course webinar to deepen participants’ knowledge of Reflective Practice and the skills necessary to manage an RPG.

-The course will be limited to fifteen participants and will begin in October, 2022.
+Each course will be limited to fifteen participants.

 Tuition for the one-year program is $1200.